windsonsea/k8s/content/en/blog/_posts/2026/kubernetes-v1-36-release/index.md

 The `KubeletFineGrainedAuthz` feature gate was introduced as an opt-in alpha feature in Kubernetes v1.32, then graduated to beta (enabled by default) in v1.33.
-Now, the feature is generally available, and the feature gate is locked to enable.
+Now, the feature is generally available.
 This feature enables more precise, least-privilege access control over the `kubelet`'s HTTPS API replacing the need to grant the overly broad nodes/proxy permission for common monitoring and observability use cases.